iwyg/filemanager/README.md

 - [Require js for Symphony CMS][1]
 - [Backbone js for Symphony CMS][2]

+## Pitfalls

+As for this developmentrelease, filemanager won't work correctly on none \*nix selver-environments.
+Please dont't use it if your webserver runs on a windows system.

 so if you want to use filemanager, install these extensions first

 [1]: https://github.com/iwyg/sym_requirejs